 Bone Marrow Examination

-Histologic examination of bone marrow is required for the identification of primary bone marrow disorders and thus the classification of PNH, and is indicated when pancytopenia is present to rule out other disorders or when bone marrow transplantation is considered.
-Cytogenetic analysis of bone marrow samples is recommended to aid in the identification of underlying disease processes associated with PNH.
+Histologic examination of bone marrow is required to identify primary bone marrow disorders and thus classify PNH.
+Bone marrow examination is indicated when bone marrow transplantation is being considered and to rule out other disorders when pancytopenia is present.
+Cytogenetic analysis of bone marrow samples is recommended to help identify underlying disease processes associated with PNH.

 Regular monitoring of clone size with flow cytometry is recommended in patients diagnosed with PNH to assess disease progression.
 Annual monitoring is recommended for patients with stable PNH; more frequent monitoring is suggested if the clone size is changing.
-Monitoring is also recommended to assess response to therapy if the patient is on eculizumab therapy and to determine transfusion needs.
+Monitoring is also recommended to assess response to therapy, if the patient is receiving eculizumab, and to determine transfusion needs.

-WBC analysis is the most reliable test for PNH clone size (as mentioned above), but RBC analysis is the most appropriate test for monitoring subclinical PNH and response to eculizumab, particularly during stabilization of the RBC clone.
-RBCs also remain suitable for testing longer than WBCs, and can be used to quantify cells that are only partially deficient in GPI-anchored proteins.
+WBC analysis is the most reliable test for PNH clone size (as mentioned above), but RBC analysis is the most appropriate test to monitor subclinical PNH and response to eculizumab treatment, particularly during stabilization of the RBC clone.
+RBCs also remain suitable for testing longer than WBCs, and RBC testing can be used to quantify cells that are only partially deficient in GPI-anchored proteins.

 Serum LDH generally decreases to near normal levels in patients treated with eculizumab.
 However, laboratory evidence of anemia and hemolysis may persist, regardless of the success of treatment.
-Iron stores and serum erythropoietin should be examined in eculizumab-treated patients with persistent anemia to determine whether additional treatment to facilitate erythropoiesis is warranted.
+Iron stores and serum erythropoietin concentrations should be examined in patients being treated with eculizumab who have persistent anemia to determine whether additional treatment to facilitate erythropoiesis is warranted.